gleam-lang/website/book-src/tour/result.md

 ```

 Gleam doesn't have exceptions or `null` to represent errors in our programs,
 instead we have the `Result` type.
-If a function call fail wrap the returned
+If a function call fails, wrap the returned
 value in a `Result`, either `Ok` if the function was successful, or `Error`
 if it failed.